ankitksingh1809/ARAS/README.md

 The application supports automatic access to a building for authorized users at selected day and time.

-If user has access to the building at a time, then it allow them to enter the building.
+If user has access to the building at a time, then it allows them to enter the building.